tcdi/plrust/LINTS.md

 In all cases, these lints are added to the generated code which wraps the user's `LANGUAGE plrust` function, as `#![forbid(${lint_name})]`.
 They are used with "forbid" to ensure a user function cannot change it back to "allow".

+PL/Rust does **not** apply these lints to dependant, external crates.
+Dependencies *are* allowed to internally use whatever code they want, including `unsafe`.
+Note that any public-facing `unsafe` functions won't be callable by a plrust function.

+Dependencies are granted more freedom as the usable set can be controlled via the `plrust.allowed_dependencies` GUC.

+> **It is the administrator's responsibility to properly vet external dependencies for safety issues that may impact the running environment.**

-Any code that triggers one of these lints will fail to compile, indicating the triggered lint.
+Any `LANGUAGE plrust` code that triggers any of the below lints will fail to compile, indicating the triggered lint.

 # Standard Rust Lints